zachaller/promoter-demo-generator-cli/README.md

 Signed-off-by: Zach Aller <zach_aller@intuit.com>
 ```

+**Dynamic Commit References:**
+- The `Argocd-reference-commit-sha` is randomly selected from **real commits** fetched from the [gitops-promoter repository](https://github.com/argoproj-labs/gitops-promoter)
+- At startup, the CLI fetches the 100 most recent commits via GitHub API
+- Each manifest update uses a different random commit SHA for realistic simulation
-The `Argocd-reference-commit-date` is randomly generated to be 5-35 days in the past to simulate realistic scenarios.
+- The `Argocd-reference-commit-date` is randomly generated to be 5-35 days in the past
+- If GitHub is unavailable, falls back to a static commit SHA

 ## Output

 The CLI provides real-time feedback:

 ```
+🔍 Fetching commit SHAs from gitops-promoter repository...
+✅ Loaded 100 commit SHAs from repository
 🚀 Starting CI/CD Pipeline Simulation
 =====================================
 Build Duration: 15m0s